tma02/calico/README.md

 * Dedicated thread per player for processing animation calculations
 * Filtering of movement packets for players/props (actors) that are not in motion
 * Filtering of cosmetic loading for players that have not changed
-* Small improvements to player handling
+* Other minor improvements to player handling

 ## Building